GREG KINNEAR

 I leaned over and said hello to him and his reluctant friend.
 Then, for the very first time, I pitched my idea.
 “This is kind of embarrassing, but I have this Celebrity Photo Album and, well, could you take a picture of me?”

-He seemed relieved that I didn’t want a photo of him and in response, Mr. Greg Kinnear gave me a look that said, This girl is off her rocker, let’s make fun of her.'He paused, then motioned for his friend to get in the picture with me.
+He seemed relieved that I didn’t want a photo of him, and in response, Mr. Greg Kinnear gave me a look that said, This girl is off her rocker, let’s make fun of her.
+He paused, took my camera, then motioned for his friend to join me in the picture.

 I realize I need to refine my approach.
-Greg worked quite well as an ice breaker though.
+Greg worked quite well as an ice breaker, though.
 Coincidence that we were at a hockey game?
-Perhaps but thanks for helping me get this ball rolling.
+Perhaps, but thanks for helping me get this ball rolling.
 Now I will always recognize you, Mr. Kinnear, and I will talk you up to my friends.
 You're number one in my book.
 Literally.

 Comments